andrefboliveira/CineRush/README.md

 ## Details
 Pair project

-Development a native Android application (Java) that displays movies schedules showing that week on Portuguese movie theatres.
+Development a native Android application (Java) that displays  movies on exhibition on Portuguese movie theatres.

 The backend uses Java and was hosted in Google Cloud and Google App Engine.
 It retrieves data from Sercultur REST web service (the data source used by Sapo).
 It stores in a Firebase database to allow processing and asynchronous update.
 The user interface of the mobile app filters results based on the user current location.